estuary/flow/site/docs/concepts/advanced/evolutions.md

 If you materialized that collection into a relational database table, the table would look something like `my_table (id integer primary key, foo timestamptz)`.

-Now say you create a draft where you update the collection spec to remove `format: date-time` from `bar`.
-You'd expect the resulting table to then look like `(id integer primary key, foo text)`.
-But since the column type of `foo` has changed, this will fail when you try to publish your draft.
+Now, say you edit the collection spec to remove `format: date-time` from `bar`.
+You'd expect the materialized database table to then look like `(id integer primary key, foo text)`.
+But since the column type of `foo` has changed, this will fail.
 An easy solution in this case would be to change the name of the table that the collection is materialized into.
-A common convention, which is used by evolutions, is to suffix the table name with `_v2`, or increment the suffix if one is already present.
-Thus you'd end up with `my_table_v2 (id integer primary key, foo text)`.
+Evolutions do this by appending a suffix to the original table name.
+In this case, you'd end up with `my_table_v2 (id integer primary key, foo text)`.